Mothcam/Mothcam/README.md

 sudo apt install -y python3-picamera2
 ```

 Lastly, it is recommended to install syncthing to synchronise the Pictures folder to a personal database.
-The following steps can be followed to install syncthing:
+Here are the instructions to install syncthing:

 ```
 sudo apt install syncthing